Book

 An Egg-citing 2025!

-March 16, 2025: With great sadness, the Friends of the Big Bear Valley announced the death of one of the eaglets.
+March 16, 2025: With great sadness, a death was announced with one of the eaglets.

 March 6, 2025: The third egg showed signs of hatching, with a "pip" visible, indicating a chick was inside.